CIS 3023 – Programming for CIS Majors II

 Special Notes for the First Week of Classes

-There will be no discussion sessions the first week of classes.
-Discussions will meet for the first time starting Tuesday, September 2, 2008.
-There will be no office hours the first week of classes.
+There will be no office hours and no discussion sessions the first week of classes.
 If you need to see me, do so after lecture or schedule an individual appointment.
+Discussions sessions will begin meeting for the first time Tuesday, August 31, 2010.

 Project Submission

-All projects are due at 11:59 PM on the assigned date.
+All soft copies of projects are due at 11:59 PM on the assigned date.
 No late submissions will be accepted.
-You will submit a soft copy (a .java file) of your project, using a web-based submission system.
+You will submit a soft copy (a .java file) of your project, using the university submission system Sakai.
 Never submit a .class file.
 Submitting the wrong file and not following the instructions will result in an automatic loss of points on the project.
-Some projects will also require you to submit a second file, the specifications for this file submission will be explained at the time the project is assigned.
+Some projects will also require you to submit a second file or a hard copy of your solutions.
+The specifications for this type of submission will be explained at the time the project is assigned.
+When creating solutions, follow these steps:

 2. Create any diagrams, write ups, etc, required by the project.

 4. Test the program.
-Compile and run the program on your own, verifying it works correctly.
+Compile and run the program, verifying it works correctly.

-5. Submit the .java file (and only the .java file unless specified to submit a separate file as well) via the web-based submission system.
+5. Submit the .java file (and only the .java file unless specified to submit additional files as well) via Sakai.

 Whom Should I Speak With Regarding?